California Senate Bill 53

 SB 53's content draws heavily upon the California Report's recommendations, as noted by the bill's author, Senator Scott Wiener.

-(d) Targeted interventions to support effective artificial intelligence governance should balance the technology’s benefits and material risks.
+(d) Targeted interventions to support effective artificial intelligence governance should balance the technology’s benefits and the potential for material risks.

-(h) Greater transparency, given current information deficits, can advance accountability, competition, and public trust.
+(g) Greater transparency can also advance accountability, competition, and public trust.

-(k) There is growing evidence that, unless they are developed with careful diligence and reasonable precaution, advanced artificial intelligence systems could pose catastrophic risks from both malicious uses and malfunctions, including artificial intelligence-enabled hacking, biological attacks, and loss of control.
+(j) Unless they are developed with careful diligence and reasonable precaution, there is concern that advanced artificial intelligence systems could have capabilities that pose catastrophic risks from both malicious uses and malfunctions, including artificial intelligence-enabled hacking, biological attacks, and loss of control.

 For an overview of the evidence that advanced AI could pose catastrophic risks, see §2 of the International AI Safety Report.

-(l) With the frontier of artificial intelligence rapidly evolving, there is a need for legislation to track the frontier of artificial intelligence research and alert policymakers and the public to the risks and harms from the very most advanced artificial intelligence systems, while avoiding burdening smaller companies behind the frontier.
+(k) With the frontier of artificial intelligence rapidly evolving, there is a need for legislation to track the frontier of artificial intelligence research and alert policymakers and the public to serious risks and harms from the very most advanced artificial intelligence systems, while avoiding burdening smaller companies behind the frontier.

-The main reason why companies behind the frontier could eventually pose catastrophic risk is algorithmic progress.
-Every year, machine learning researchers discover new ways to make their learning algorithms more efficient, allowing them to train a model with a given level of performance using fewer FLOPS than previously would have been needed.
-Epoch AI have estimated the rate of algorithmic progress for language models, and they find that from 2012 to 2023, the FLOPS required to achieve some fixed level of performance halved every eight months.
+A key reason why companies behind the frontier could eventually pose catastrophic risk is algorithmic progress.
+Every year, machine learning researchers discover new ways to make their learning algorithms more efficient, allowing them to train a model with a given level of performance using fewer FLOPs than previously would have been needed.
+Epoch AI have estimated the rate of algorithmic progress for language models, and they find that from 2012 to 2023, the FLOPs required to achieve some fixed level of performance halved every eight months.
 If this trend holds, a model that takes 10^26 FLOPs to train now will take two orders of magnitude fewer FLOPs in five years.

-(n) It is the intent of the Legislature to create more transparency, but collective safety will depend in part on large developers taking due care in their development and deployment of foundation models proportional to the scale of the foreseeable risks.
+(p) It is the intent of the Legislature to create more transparency, but collective safety will depend in part on frontier developers taking due care in their development and deployment of frontier models proportional to the scale of the foreseeable risks.

 SECTION 2.